 Q. What do I need in order to apply for Universal Credit?

-A. You will need a bank account and access to the internet as all applications are made online.
+A. You will need a bank account and access to the internet, all applications are made online.
 There are many places where you can access the internet and get support if you don’t have access at home.
-Where can I get online?

 Q. What does this mean for my family and me?

-A. It’s important to start planning now how you will manage if you have to wait for your money for up to six weeks.
-If you rent your home from us we would like to know you’ve applied for Universal Credit so we can support you through the process.
+A. It is important to start planning now and ask yourself: How will I manage, if I have to wait for a Universal Credit payment for up to five weeks?
+If you rent your home from us we would like to know you have applied for Universal Credit so we can support you through the process.

 Q. I was receiving Housing Benefit.
 What will this mean for me?

 A. As long as you prove you have a rent liability by providing a rent statement or tenancy agreement, your housing costs (formally housing benefit) will be included in your Universal Credit payment to your bank account.
 See next question about paying your rent.